zapboy216/Another-Next-BoilerPlate/README.md

 ### Set up remote database

 The project uses DrizzleORM, a type-safe ORM compatible with SQLite, PostgreSQL, and MySQL databases.
 By default, the project is set up to work seamlessly with libSQL, and for production purposes, it's integrated with Turso.
-The Boilerplate also enables a smooth transition to an alternative database provider if your project requires it.

 First, you need to create a Turso account at Turso.tech and install the Turso CLI: